metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/create-your-first-hybrid-collection.md

 updated: '09-17-2024'
 ---

 This guide will demonstrate how to create an **Hybrid Collection** fully end-to-end.
-Starting from how to create all the assets needed, to how to create the escrow and setting up all the parameters for the **capture** and **release** feature!
+Starting from how to create all the assets needed, to how to create the escrow and setting up all the parameters to swap from Fungible Token to Non Fungible Token and viceversa!

 {% callout title="What is MPL-Hybrid?" %}